ikunetwork/WhitePaper/README.md

 get rid of bubbles - lets do this in two colums @Mike

 1. Submit a `researchTarget` for consideration.
-The `researchTargets` is public, accessible,  and can be upvoted captcha.
+The `researchTarget` is public, accessible,  and can be upvoted captcha.
 2. Login to EN to use the `devTools A`.
 If participant possess IKU, he/she can login and access `devTools B`.
 A VR is guaranteed access to ‘devTools B’, as funded by the elixrONE reserve.
 An non-VR must purchase IKU and must post bond of to make submit RFP, protecting against spam.
 3. RFP:
 - RFP submissions must include their scientific, economic and strategic approach to their R&D initiative.